budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 Domains allow an administrator to create up to 1,024 domains, or spaces, within a system, where each domain is dedicated to a specific application.
 A subset of the system users has assigned rights over the domains.
 Domains can be useful in scenarios where a single system is used to manage data from several different independent applications.
 For more information, refer to the **HPE 3PAR Storeserv Storage Concepts Guide**.

 The first steps to setting up your 3PAR for multi-tenancy is to create a new virtual domain.
 Currently the configuration of Domains/Users can only done within the SSMC or via the 3PAR CLI.
-The example shown below will be done within the SSMC.<a name="bob"></a>
+The example shown below will be done within the SSMC.

->You may ask why I am using Bob, because everyone knows Bob is cool!<a name="bob"></a>

 1. Login into the SSMC with Super user access.